 The Association of American Publishers 2020 PROSE Awards, which recognize outstanding scholarly books, journals, and e-products, are open for entries through November 15.

-These awards recognize the very best scholarly works published in the United States in the arts, humanities, biological and physical sciences, reference, and social sciences.
+These awards recognize scholarly works published in the United States in the arts, humanities, biological and physical sciences, reference, and social sciences.
 These works must have a 2019 copyright notice.

 Since 1976, the AAP’s PROSE Awards have recognized publishers who produce books, journals, and digital products of extraordinary merit that make a significant contribution to a field of study. a panel of jurors will review entries for overall excellence in scholarly publishing in dozens of subject categories.